 Regarding performance, two primary considerations exist when choosing between the various traction devices intended for winter running.

 First, consider what winter conditions you will most commonly be running in or, more importantly, on.
 Soft snow, hardpacked snow, and ice interact differently with traction devices.
-Toothed cleats tend to work well on all sorts of snow, while thin carbide tips bite better into firm ice.
+Toothed cleats tend to work well on all sorts of snow, while thin carbide tips, like on the Kahtoola Nanospikes, bite better into firm ice.
 Those carbide tips won’t add much traction in deeper snow but will add some purchase on hardpacked snow.

-Second, consider what kind of and how much ice-free and snow-free firm terrain you’ll run on, such as pavement or rocky trails, as the cleats and spikes of traction devices can be uncomfortable on such surfaces.
-This annoyance and possible discomfort can be mitigated if a traction device, such as the Yaktrax Pro, is easy to take on and off and store, so long as there’s relatively infrequent alternation between bare, hard ground and wintry conditions underfoot.
+Second, consider how much ice-free and snow-free firm terrain you’ll run on, and whether that will be pavement or rocky trails, as the cleats and spikes of traction devices can be uncomfortable on such surfaces.
+You can mitigate this annoyance and possible discomfort if a traction device, such as the Yaktrax Pro, is easy to take on and off and store, provided there’s a relatively infrequent alternation between bare, hard ground and wintry conditions underfoot.

 Other important considerations in choosing traction devices include price, durability, weight, and portability.